j6k4m8/pybullet/README.md

 # pybullet
 Use pushbullet from the command line.
-Featuring `sms 'contactname' 'message-to-send'`
+Featuring `sms [contact] [message]`

-Currently a work in progress -- trying to set things up!
+Currently a work in progress &mdash; contributions welcome!

 # Setup
 Clone this repo and rename the settings-file.